Israel flags at the festival

 Where and when is this year's Walk?

-The Walk will take place on Sunday, May 25, 2025.
-The exact location of the start, route, and finish will be announced closer to the time.
+The Walk will take place on Sunday, June 7, 2026.
+The exact location of the starting point, route, and finish will be announced closer to the time.

 How can I get to the Walk?